Fleckism/SecurityPlus/My linked notes/server.md

 aka gateway
-**A computer** system in a network that is shared by multiple users.
+==A server is a  computer system== in a network that is shared by multiple users.
 Servers come in all sizes from x86-based PCs to IBM mainframes.
 A server may have a keyboard, monitor and mouse directly attached, or one keyboard, monitor and mouse may connect to any number of servers via a switch (see KVM switch).
 In datacenters with hundreds and thousands of servers residing in equipment racks, all access is via the network.
 See server farm, blade server and rack mounted.

 A User's Machine Can Be a Server
 Stand-alone PCs and Macs can also function as a server to other users on the network even though they serve as a single workstation to one user (see peer-to-peer).
 In such cases, specific folders are typically configured for sharing rather than the entire hard drive.